Anshul619/HLD-System-Designs/src/FoodOrderingSystem/README.md

 ## MongoDB
 - To store unstrcutred data ( that doesn’t have a fixed schema and changed overtime ) like review, ratings, notifications and surveys related data.

+# Other important points
+- All these services would have to be scaled horrizontally

 # Other Notes

 Tasks